revolist/revogrid-docs/pro/index.md

 </div>

-Thank you for being an essential part of our community and for helping us make Revogrid better every day. 🌟
+Thank you for being an essential part of our community and for helping us make Revogrid better every day.

-Warm regards,
+Warm regards ❤️
 <br/>The Revolist Team

 <br/>